Strategic Thinking and Problem Solving

 Strategic thinking and problem solving, in part, go hand in hand.
 But the question that needs addressing is “which problems?”
-Sophisticated means of forecasting paired with elegant strategic plans are all designed to counter the detail complexity.
+Sophisticated means of forecasting paired with elegant strategic plans are all instructional and designed to counter the detail complexity.
 But there is a more vital type of complexity called dynamic complexity, which, as the name suggests, entails situations where subtleties lie in cause and effect, and where the impact of interventions over time are not apparent.

 The real power in most management situations lies in comprehending dynamic complexity vis-à-vis detail complexity.
 Balancing market growth and capacity expansion and developing a profitable blend of price, product (or service) quality, design, and availability that make a strong case for market positioning and additionally, improving quality, lowering total costs, and satisfying customers in a sustainable manner are dynamic problems.